jpvantassel/hvsrpy/README.md

 ### Single Window

-The following examples use different processing settings to the same noise record (_UT.STN11.A2_C50.miniseed_).
-The default settings are listed below such that only the changes from these setting are noted for each example.
+The following examples apply different settings to the same noise record (_UT.STN11.A2_C50.miniseed_).
+For brevity, the default settings are listed in the __Default Settings__ section, and only the differences from these settings are noted for each example.

 #### Default Settings

 - __Window Length:__ 60 seconds
 - __Bandpass Filter Boolean:__ False
-- __Cosine Taper Width:__ 10% (i.e., 5% in geopsy)
+- __Cosine Taper Width:__ 10% (i.e., 5% in Geopsy)
 - __Konno and Ohmachi Smoothing Coefficient:__ 40
 - __Resampling:__
   - __Minimum Frequency:__ 0.3 Hz